-As a subsidiary of the Bank, Stanbic IBTC Nominees Limited confirms that throughout the year ended 31 December 2020, the Company complied with the principles set out in the Securities and Exchange Commission's Code of Corporate Governance relating to the custody and investor servces or such other provisions that apply to the business of the Company or its subsistence as a subsidiary of the Bank.
+As a subsidiary of the Bank, Stanbic IBTC Nominees Limited confirms that throughout the year ended 31 December 2021, the Company complied with the principles set out in the Nigerian Code of Corporate Governance 2018 (NCCG), the Securities and Exchange Commission's (SEC) Guidelines issued pursuant to the NCCG as well as the SEC Code of Corporate Governance, and the CBN Code of Corporate Governance.
 The Company applies the Code's principles of transparency, integrity and accountability through its own behaviour, corporate governance best practice and by adopting, as appropriate and proportionate for a company of its size and nature.
 The policies and procedures adopted by the Board and applicable to the Company's businesses are documented in mandates, which also set out the roles and delegated authorities applying to the Board and the Executive Committee.

-Shareholders' responsibilities
+Shareholders' Responsibilities

 The shareholders' role is to approve appointments to the Board of directors and the external auditors as well as to grant approval for certain corporate actions that are by legislation or the company's articles of association specifically reserved for shareholders.
-Their role is extended to holding the board accountable and responsible for efficient and effective corporate governance.
+Their role is extended to holding the Board accountable and responsible for efficient and effective Corporate Governance.

-Developments during the year ended 31 December 2020
+Developments during the year ended 31 December 2021